The Dirty Dozen Bad Garden Bugs

 4. Vine Borers

 The vine borer commonly attacks summer squash, winter squash, and pumpkins.
 Cucumbers and melons are less frequently affected.
 The adult borer bug resembles a wasp.
-It is about 1/2 inch long with an orange abdomen with black dots.
+It is approximately 1/2 inch long, with an orange abdomen featuring black dots.

-Get rid of these bad garden bugs using the basic stem borer control method: Insert the wire into its hole in the stem and skewer.
+Get rid of these bad garden bugs using the basic stem borer control method: Insert the wire into the hole in the stem and skewer.

 5. Cucumber Beetles

-Cucumber beetles are nasty little pests that attack cucumbers and related plants (squash, melons, pumpkins).
-The beetles are 1/4-inch-long yellow-green insects with black stripes or spots.
+Cucumber beetles are troublesome pests that attack cucumbers and related plants such as squash, melons, and pumpkins.
+These beetles are 1/4 inch long and have a yellow-green color with black stripes or spots.

-They create holes in the leaves and hide out on the bottom side of the foliage.
-Their green color makes them difficult to detect.
+They create holes in the leaves and often hide on the underside of the foliage, making them difficult to spot due to their green coloration.

-If that's not bad enough, the pests also carry and spread a disease called bacterial wilt.
-Plants infected with the disease begin to wilt and die.
+In addition to damaging the plants, these pests also carry and spread a disease known as bacterial wilt.
+When plants are infected with this disease, they begin to wilt and ultimately die.

 6. Cutworms